tamiegf/Db2017/Db2017_Phase2/README.md

              based on the type pf request for a data.
 They provide the appropriate HTTP response code.
 3. DAOs- Data Access Objects (DAOs) take care of moving data in and out of the database engine by making SQL queries and wrapping the results in the objects and object list of appropiate types.
-         For phase 1, all the DAOs are hardwired.
+         For phase 2, all the DAOs are connected to a database.

 ## Requirements